fredericojordan/project-euler/src/015/README.md

 But we must take into account that any right move is chosen from a pool of `n` identical right moves, and if any two right moves swap places, the path is the same.
 The same thing is true for the down moves.

-The total possible ways of rearanging `n` right moves is `n!`.
+The total possible ways of rearranging `n` right moves is `n!`.
 So we just divide the total number of permutations calculated earlier by this factor (twice to account for both the right and down moves), bringing us to our final form:

     f(x) = (2n)!/(n!)